Skip to main content

 Kraški Pršut (Kras Prosciutto)

-Dry-cured ham from Karst region with protected geographical indication.
-Cured with sea salt and air-dried by cold Bora wind for minimum 12 months.
-Served thinly sliced with Karst Teran wine, olives, bread.
-Mediterranean meets Alpine tradition.
+Dry-cured ham from the Karst, with protected geographical indication.
+It is salted with sea salt and air-dried in the cold Bora wind for at least 12 months.
+Serve it sliced thin with Karst Teran wine, olives and bread, where Mediterranean and Alpine habits meet.

 Ajdovi Žganci